Monday, June 29, 2026

 At first glance, the story may appear to be a romantic drama set during wartime, especially because many film adaptations emphasize the love story.
 However, the novel itself is far more political, philosophical, and deeply concerned with the fragmentation of human existence during revolution and civil conflict.
 The narrative first tells Yuri and Lara’s lives separately, as if they are unconnected.
 However, the war eventually brings them together, Yuri as a doctor and Lara as a nurse.

 The war dominates most of the narrative.
-Beginning with World War I, the story later moves into the Russian Revolution and the Russian Civil War between the Whites, who represented the old imperial order, and the Reds, the Bolsheviks.
+Beginning with World War I, the story later moves into the Russian Revolution and the Russian Civil War between the Whites, who represented the old imperial order, and the Reds (the Bolsheviks).
 Through his brilliant and vivid writing, Pasternak exposes the horrifying brutality of war in painful detail.
 Many scenes are difficult to stomach because they remind readers that such atrocities truly happened in history.

 Yet despite all the violence, Pasternak constantly inserts moments of humanity, love, poetry, and spiritual reflection between the battles.
 Yuri Zhivago is not portrayed as a heroic patriot seeking glory for his country; instead, he longs for his family, personal peace, and inner freedom.
 In contrast, Pasha Antipov dreams of becoming a revolutionary hero and willingly sacrifices his family for ideology and ambition.
 This dualism between Yuri and Pasha becomes one of the novel’s strongest contrasts.